How Long Is a Cross Country Race: Important Factors and Tips to Remember

 Some of the more celebrated cross country competitions require the runners to start fast to get a better position right off the bat.

-The initial adrenalin rush, though, maybe challenging for unprepared runners.
+The initial adrenalin rush, though, may be challenging for unprepared runners.

 That may severely affect their performance in the latter part of the competition.